Emotional support pup to help students relieve stress, increase social interaction in Whiting schools

 Ollie, School City of Whiting's emotional support dog, kisses and snuggles with Superintendent Cynthia Scroggins on Thursday at Nathan Hale El…

-WHITING — The School City of Whiting's newest student had his first day at Nathan Hale Elementary School on Monday.
+WHITING — The School City of Whiting's newest student had his first day at Nathan Hale Elementary School recently.

 Students and staff welcomed Ollie, a 10-week-old golden retriever puppy, to the district.
 Ollie is training to serve as an emotional support animal, designed to offer social and emotional help to students in all Whiting schools.